chhatbarsunil/chhatbarsunil/README.md

 ( DotNet | MEAN Stack | WebDeveloper )
-with Expertise in Multi-Stack Development and ready to explore the distinguished codingstandards, productivity, and performance level including each new upgraded technology learning.
+with Expertise in Multi-Stack Development and ready to explore the distinguished coding standards, productivity, and performance level including each new upgraded technology learning.

 Skilled, Experienced, and enthusiastic about serving skills in
-ASP.NET Core Web API in C-Sharp(C#),
+ASP.NET Core Web API and MVC  in C-Sharp(C#), 	95%
-MVC Architecture,
-Node.js API with Express,
+Angular-latest and Angular.js,	95%
-Vue.js, and Vuetify framework,
+Vue2, Vue3, and Vuetify framework,         92%
-Angular.js, and Angular-latest,
+Node.js API and Express, 	80%
-Database MySQL, MSSQLServer, MongoDB,
+MySQL, MSSQLServer, MongoDB,	80%
+PHP Core, JQuery, 	60%
-PHP Core, jQuery, Html, CSS, JavaScript,
+Html, CSS, JavaScript, TypeScript,	90%
-Software Development Life Cycle (SDLC)
+Project Management, Agile- methodologies, Azure DevOps	90% Software Development Life Cycle (SDLC) 	80%
-Agile- methodologies,
-Deployment in Windows server,
+Deployment in Windows Linux Ubuntu 	80%
-Linux server,
-Ubuntu Server and
-Project Management using Git
+Version control using-Git, GitHub, BitBuket, and GitLab	80%

 - 📫 How to reach me ...+91 9033951028
 - Email1 : chhatbarsunil@gmail.com